 The doomsayers cite semantic search and Google’s improved understanding of natural language for their demise (learn more about Hummingbird and RankBrain), and that keywords are no longer important to SEO.

-Keywords are essential because they:
+SEO keywords are essential because they:

 Keywords are the seeds for topic development.
 They influence content topic ideas.
 Keyword research is still one of the most effective methods for uncovering new SEO opportunities and an important first step in developing topic ideas.

 One of the primary objectives of SEO is to grow qualified traffic.
-So finding keywords that have proven search demand is pretty important and how you determine if there’s a market for your keyword-driven topics.
+So finding keywords that have proven search demand is pretty important and how you determine if there’s a market for your SEO keyword-driven topics.

 Keywords help you understand the intent of the searcher and what their goals are.
 Are they gathering information, trying to solve a problem, searching for a product?
 Understanding the intent of searches is how you decide which types of content to create.